Applying for a passport or ID card if you live in Finland

 Proof of legal residence

 You must provide proof of legal residence in the country where you live.
-In Finland, you can do this by providing one of the following documents:
+You can do this by providing one of the following documents:

-- A summary of your personal data via Suomi.fi.
+- Option 2 (free of charge for adults): a summary of your personal data via Suomi.fi.

 First-time application: legalisation of documents